Frequently asked questions about

-- At least 12 insurers offer short-term health insurance in Alabama.
+Yes.
+As of 2020, there were at least twelve insurers offering short-term health insurance in Alabama.

 Prior to October 2, 2018, federal rules limited short-term health plans to three months in duration, and prohibited renewal.
 But the Trump Administration relaxed those rules.